JK-Liu7/MeDUET/README.md

     └── ...
 ```

-### Start Pre-training
+### Start pretraining
-(1) To accelerate the pre-training, we pre-compute the volume latent representations from the frozen tokenizer, which requires extra storage.
+(1) To accelerate the pretraining, we pre-compute the volume latent representations from the frozen tokenizer, which requires extra storage.
 To create latent cache:

 ```bash
 # An example of creating training latents on 4 GPUs with DDP